-Once you’ve received your provisional driving licence, you’ll have to find a driving instructor before you can take to the road.
+Once you’ve received your provisional driving licence, you’ll want some driving lessons.
 Learning to drive with a disability can present more challenges, so it might be a good idea to search for a driving instructor with experience in teaching learner drivers with a disability or health condition.

 If your medical condition requires you to have a specially adapted car, you might need to buy an adapted car before you can get on the road.
 You will be able to find out more about this by visiting your local mobility centre, where you can take a driving assessment.
 The driving assessment will involve an interview with a clinician or a driving instructor as well as a physical assessment, if necessary.

 The physical assessment aims to look at what adaptations, if any, your vehicle will need.
 The centre may also be able to help you to find a driving instructor in your area who drives an adapted vehicle.

 If you’re receiving the Higher Rate Mobility Component of the Disability Living Allowance, you might be eligible to join a car leasing scheme.
 The scheme from Motability, for example, allows you to exchange your mobility allowance in order to lease a new car.

 To find out more about leasing a car and to find out whether you’re eligible for the scheme, visit Motability.co.uk.

 Having autism doesn’t automatically mean that you’re unable to drive.
 As autism is a spectrum disorder, it’s impossible to say whether you should or shouldn’t drive because you have autism.
 You will, however, need to disclose your autism spectrum disorder (ASD) when you apply for your provisional driving licence.